1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Helicobacter pylori in Houston

-• Testing and monitoring: Urea breath test, stool antigen test, or blood test before treatment and 4-6 weeks after to confirm eradication.
+• Investigation and follow up: Urea breath test or stool antigen test or blood test prior to therapy and 4-6 weeks after therapy to make sure that it has cleared.

 Why Choose GastroDoxs?